 - Children's reading books are changed once a week.
 At this time the teacher will also read with your child and record a comment in their reading diary. - Guided read Done once a week in small groups with children working at a similar stage.
-Focuses on both comprehension and phonics. - We may have helpers in from time to time to read with the children.
+Focuses on both comprehension and phonics.
+(To commence in Spring Term) - We may have helpers in from time to time to read with the children.